 The 2nd/Royal Irish Regiment had 15 admissions into hospital with pneumonia soon after the regiment had disembarked; 14 were transferred from hospital on board ship.
 A private soldier died after falling down 7.6 meters into the ditch of the fortifications.

-7 Jan 1885 The 2nd/18th (Royal Irish) Regiment left for Rawalpindi Bengal India, but 29 soldiers were still in Malta in June 1885.
+7 Jan 1885 The 2nd/18th (Royal Irish) Regiment left for Bombay, arriving there on 25 January.
+It left behind a number of soldiers, 29 of which were still in Malta in June 1885.

 - Farmer J. S., 1984.
 The regimental records of the British Army Reprint Edition, Trowbridge, Wiltshire: Crecy Books.

 - 1Hennen, J. Reports on diseases of the garrison of Malta 21 June-23 Sept 1823.
 Wellcome Institute for the History of Medicine RAMC 374.